 And when I started applying this approach, my clients trusted me even more as a vast wealth of knowledge and a trusted resource they could rely on.

 Believing in my value ultimately came down to needing to change my mindset.
 Instead of a scarcity-driven belief that the client in front of me was my golden ticket to my next paycheck, I began adopting the belief that the clients I wanted were already out there for me and they’d find me in the right time.
 There was plenty for everyone and I’d have enough (clients, pay, work, publicity, etc).
 Just this shift in my thinking created a much more relaxed, positive, and confident approach.

 You'd better believe that these lessons created massive shifts in our business!
-Tune in next week to learn just how these lessons impacted our growth.
-And drop a comment below-have you been burned by a client before?
+Drop a comment below-have you been burned by a client before?
 What have you learned from it?